NQuiros12/challenge_globant_DE/README.md

 To run this API run:

 ```
+python -m venv fastapi
+source fastapi/bin/activate
 pip install -r requirements.txt
+# Start the db
+docker build -t my-mysql .
+docker run -d -p 3307:3306 --name sqldb  my-mysql
+# Start the API
 uvicorn main:app --reload
 ```
  <br>
 I created a client html file to make it easy to use the API.
 It can also be tested using *POSTMAN* or CURL.
-All you have to do is go to localhost:8000/
+All you have to do is go to localhost:8000
 This should show this:

 ![Home Page](./html.png)